Rajah Salalila

-Oral traditions cited by Odal-Devora (2000) identify him as a son of the legendary Dayang Kalangitan and Rajah Lontok.
-Genealogical traditions cited by Majul (1973) claim that he converted to Islam from indigenous Tagalog beliefs as a result of the missionary efforts of the Sultanate of Brunei.
+Oral traditions cited by Odal-Devora (2000) identify him as a son of the legendary Dayang Kalangitan and Gat Lontok.
+Genealogical traditions cited by Majul (1973) claim that he converted to Islam from the Tagalog religion as a result of the missionary efforts of the Sultanate of Brunei.

-Salalila's rule ended when he died some time in the early 1500s, and he was succeeded by his wife, who was not named in historical accounts.
+Salalila's rule ended when according to Prince Ache, he supposedly died sometime in the early 1500s, and was succeeded by his wife, who was not named in historical accounts.
 By 1570, his son Ache had succeeded to the position himself, and had come to be known as "Rajah Matanda" (lit.
 "Old Rajah").